Major grain traders face one-two punch from U.S. floods, trade war

 ADM’s soy processing, ethanol and sweeteners and starches units may post lower margins, and smaller corn and soybean crops will hurt its grain origination business, said Heather Jones, founder and senior analyst with Heather Jones Research LLC.

-The price of corn Cv1, the most common feedstock for U.S. ethanol makers, has surged as U.S. farmers struggled to plant the 2019 crop due to a historically soggy spring.
+The price of corn, the most common feedstock for U.S. ethanol makers, has surged as U.S. farmers struggled to plant the 2019 crop due to a historically soggy spring.
 Cash corn premiums in parts of the eastern Midwest, where planting delays were most acute, are at a six-year high.
-Soybean prices Sv1 hit a one-year top last week.
+Soybean prices hit a one-year top last week.

 “Bunge is less exposed, but higher bean costs would squeeze soy crush margins in the U.S.,” Jones said.
 Bunge is the world’s largest soybean processor.